How to Change My Name in California after Marriage

 - Passport: You will need to show your revised Social Security card and/or your revised drivers license in order to acquire a passport with your new name.

-- Military and Government Employees: If you or your new spouse are employed by the military or becoming a military dependent you will need to contact personnel in the payroll and benefits offices to confirm the necessary steps ensure that your marriage and name change will be respected for purposes of payroll, benefits, and even co-habitation.
+- Military and Government Employees: If you or your new spouse are employed by the military or becoming a military dependent you will need to contact personnel in the payroll and benefits offices to confirm the necessary steps ensure that your marriage and name change will be respected for purposes of payroll, benefits, and even cohabitation.
 The military almost always requires a certified copy.
 Similarly, if you or your spouse is employed by the government a certified copy is usually required.

 - Banks and Insurance Companies: Most financial institutions and insurance companies will permit you to change your name immediately after your marriage if you simply show them your customer copy or photocopy of your marriage license and certificate.
 Others will require that you show an original or a photocopy of your certified copy.

 - Various Other Third Parties: Once you have a social security card and driver’s license in your married name, other changes should be fairly easy.
-Some entities may require only that you call and notify them of your change of name and marital status while other may require that produce copy of your marriage certificate or social security card.
+Some entities may require only that you call and notify them of your change of name and marital status while others may require that produce copy of your marriage certificate or social security card.
 Third parties that may need to be contacted include:

 - Doctors: Will need proof of marriage so your spouse can access your records and pick up your prescriptions.